-"I was standing at the bar and this guy-an attorney-struck up a conversation about ThermoLift's technology with me," Paul explains.
-"Turns out he knows Bob Catell, former chairman of National Grid and the American Gas Association.
-After an introduction and a few meetings, both became the first investors in ThermoLift!"
+"I was standing at the bar and this guy-an attorney-struck up a conversation about ThermoLift's technology with me," Paul

 Advanced Energy Research and Technology Center (AERTC) at Stony Brook University

 The AERTC completed construction in late 2011 and then started a Clean Energy Business Incubator Program (CEBIP) with support from the New York State Energy Research and Development Authority (NYSERDA), which helps clean energy companies commercialize their technologies.
 Shortly after the bar mitzvah Paul successfully pitched his company, ThermoLift, and joined the companies housed at the incubator.
 The incubator opened a world of doors-to local investors, mentors, and physical space for the company's growing team.